tgilbert14/VGSLite/README.md

 ## Features

+-   ✅ **Check for var and sub species:** Checks for variety and subspecies being used.
+These are often entered by mistake.
+This allows the user to download a list of species of interest being used.

 -   ✅ **Clean Database:** Cleans up any orphan data links that may exist to help prevent corrupt data.
 Often used before "Empty Tombstone" to troubleshoot sync issues.

--   ✅ **Convert database to Local:** Moves cloud data into local folders.
-Not recommended unless you plan on only collecting data locally.
+-   ✅ **Convert database to Local:** Moves cloud data into local folders. **NOT** recommended unless you plan on only collecting data locally.

 -   ✅ **Delete Unassigned data:** Deletes all data and sites inside the "Unassigned" bin at once instead of going though each event.